 When I decided to study and become a nutritionist many years ago, I thought I was going to set out to solve problems of world hunger in remote parts of the globe.
 At that time, aside from that, the other main venue of applied nutrition was in hospital dietetics or in animal husbandry.
 Essentially, the MO was that we were all mainly basically nourished–or we were severely not.
 When I headed out on this path, yes, of course, there were overweight people, but their struggles were private and personal, and eating disorders were barely defined let alone described.

 My nutrition work has briefly taken me to severely malnourished communities in Peru and Guatemala, but really, I am embarrassed to say, I have not strayed far from home.
 Society, politics, technology, media and an increasing focus on our individual selves changed the domestic landscape regarding nutrition.
 The issues intensified and the communal conversation amplified.
 My jobs kept me on the home front.
 I had no idea nutrition would become such a huge topic.

-The stories I want to relate, will hopefully give voice to this humbling human experience regarding eating.
-I want to give my client who helped me get this started, and others tools and understandings that do not necessitate flagellation and deprivation.
+The stories I want to relate will hopefully give voice to this humbling human experience regarding eating.
+I want to give my client who helped me get this started, along with others, tools and understandings that do not necessitate flagellation and deprivation.
 My wish is to assuage some of the loathing and to soften the edges of this intense dialogue.
 We will see.